 RED: High Energy and Strength

-Red, like most warm colors, has an invigorating and exciting visual effect.
+Red, like most warm colors, has an invigorating and exciting visual effect and is one of the top colors that represent strength.
 It oozes with high energy and vitality, bringing to mind primal elements like fire and blood.

-It’s the hallmark shade of strong emotion – so much so that when someone’s angry, we say they’re “seeing red.”
+It’s the hallmark shade of strong emotion and is one of the first to come to mind when you think about a color that represents strength – so much so that when someone’s angry, we say they’re “seeing red.”
 But anger isn’t the only thing represented by this bold tone – passion, courage, and love are also attributed to red shades.

 Your audience will be inspired by your hard work and commitment to being the best at what you do, and they’ll stick with you in hopes that they can be their best as they follow your lead.